 - integrated with CloudTrail to track API calls to the NLB

-- use the Flow Logs feature to record all requests sent to the load balancer.
+- Flow Logs feature helps record all requests sent to the load balancer.

 - is designed for application architectures in a single zone.